The Secret of Breaking the Evil Inclination: From the Furnace of Desires to Divine Tranquility

 "That which is hateful to you, do not do to your fellow."

-Therefore, Hillel told him: "The rest is commentary; go and learn"—start learning Torah.
-Only through Torah study can you reach humility, stop insulting those around you, and begin to fulfill these basic character traits.
+Therefore, Hillel told him: "The rest is commentary; go and learn."
+Only through Torah study will you be able to attain humility, stop insulting those around you, and begin to fulfill these basic character traits.

 Living for the Sanctification of Hashem's Name

 Sometimes a person suddenly receives an illumination from Above.
-Some tzaddik grandfather cries out for him in Heaven, begging for mercy upon him despite the bad environment in which he grew up, and suddenly a great light descends upon him and he awakens to teshuvah (repentance).
-However, he must know that no light in the world will endure if he does not start learning Torah.
+Some righteous grandfather cries out for him in Heaven, begging for mercy upon him despite the bad environment in which he grew up, and suddenly a great light descends upon him and he awakens to teshuvah (repentance).
+But he must know that no light in the world will last if he does not start learning Torah.

-The evil inclination burns within a person from infancy.
-The daily struggle, disconnecting from desires, and guarding one's eyes at every single moment—is harder than dying Al Kiddush Hashem (for the sanctification of Hashem's Name).
-Dying Al Kiddush Hashem is an act of mesiras nefesh (self-sacrifice) of a single moment, where a person is burned, cries out "Shema Yisrael," and immediately ascends to the Garden of Eden.
-But to live Al Kiddush Hashem, to fight the kelipos (spiritual impurities) and desires 24 hours a day—this is a constant and unbearably difficult struggle.
+The evil inclination burns within a person from age zero.
+The daily struggle, the detachment from desires, and the guarding of one's eyes at every single moment—this is harder than dying Al Kiddush Hashem (for the sanctification of Hashem's Name).
+Dying Al Kiddush Hashem is an act of mesirus nefesh (self-sacrifice) of a single moment, where a person is burned, cries out "Shema Yisrael," and immediately ascends to the Garden of Eden.
+But to live Al Kiddush Hashem, to fight the kelipos (impure forces) and desires 24 hours a day—this is a constant and unbearably difficult struggle.

 The Torah Extinguishes the Fire of Desires